apollo

 Diet & Lifestyle Advise

-• Avoid intake of baked foods such as cakes, cookies, doughnuts or fried items such as French fries and stick margarine as these foods may worsen glaucoma and damage the optic nerve.
+• Avoid baked and fried foods, as they may worsen glaucoma and damage the optic nerve.

-• Avoid exercises such as any position where the head is lower than the body, like an inverted yoga pose, as it may increase pressure in the eye.
-Doing selective exercises is advised for glaucoma patients.
+• Avoid exercises where head position is lower than the body (e.g., inverted yoga poses), as this may increase pressure in the eye.

 • Avoid smoking and alcohol consumption.

-• Prepare your living area; small changes may help reduce the risk of physical injury during a seizure.
+• Make adjustments at home to help reduce the risk of injury during a seizure.

 Habit Forming